public void run(String... args) throws Exception {

 @Value("${property_name}")

-However, if the property is not defined anywhere the following ugly error
+However, if the property is not defined anywhere the following ugly error will appear.

 org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'appCommand' defined in file [.../app/app-config/appconfig-valueinject-example/target/classes/info/ejava/examples/app/config/valueinject/AppCommand.class]: